Cobliteam/cassandra-migrate/README.md

 ## Reasoning

-Unlike other available tools, this one is:
+Unlike other available tools, this one:
 - Written in Python for easy installation
+- Does not require `cqlsh`, just the Python driver
 - Supports baselining existing database to given versions
 - Supports partial advancement
-- Supports locking against multiple instances using Lightweight Transactions
+- Supports locking for concurrent instances using Lightweight Transactions
 - Verifies stored migrations against configured migrations
 - Stores content, checksum, date and state of every migration
 - Supports deploying with different keyspace configurations for different